Get a demo of Culture Amp

 How does Israel compare?

-People in Israel were much more positive than average regarding Decision Making, Teamwork & Ownership, and Voice.
+People in Israel were much more positive than average regarding Innovation, Teamwork & Ownership, and Voice.

-On the lower side, people in Israel had much lower favorable scores than average in Equity, Company Performance, and Your Manager.
+On the lower side, people in Israel had much lower favorable scores than average in Equity, Action, and Company Performance.

-People working in Israel are more engaged than Hungary, Turkey, Belgium, and Netherlands.
-People working in Israel are less engaged than Indonesia, Saudi Arabia, United Arab Emirates, and Kenya.
+People working in Israel are more engaged than Hungary, Netherlands, Denmark, and Germany.
+People working in Israel are less engaged than Vietnam, Mexico, Brazil, and India.

-The highest scoring question for Israel had 94% of people agreeing that they know how their work contributes to the goals of %[Company]% (+5% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Israel had 92% of people agreeing that they know how their work contributes to the goals of %[Company]% (+3% compared to overall) while they were generally most positive about Growth.

-People in Israel were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 24% of people disagreeing (+1% above average).
+People in Israel were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 16% of people disagreeing (+2% above average).

 How long do people stay?